Eco Tourism in the Hunter Valley

 - In April 2015, Somewhere Unique was accepted into the TripAdvisor GreenLeaders program, which helps travelers around the world plan greener trips by highlighting accommodation properties engaging in environmentally-friendly practices.

-- In March 2011, Solar Switch installed a 3 kilowatt solar electricity system on the roof of our house (at the top of the hill behind the retreats).
+- In March 2011, we installed a 3 kilowatt solar electricity system on the roof of our house (at the top of the hill behind the retreats).
 Solar Power is the cleanest, most viable form of renewable energy available.
 These panels convert sunlight into solar electricity, which is fed back into the grid and reduces the need for coal generated electricity.
 The panels produce around 50% of the energy needs of Lowanna and Allawah Retreats.

 - The air-conditioning units chosen to keep our guests comfortable utilise inverter technology, making them more energy efficient than conventional air-conditioners.
 In conjunction, they are 6 star rated.
 The filters are cleaned regularly to maintain efficiency.